Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

-The energy of an event is determined from the BGO calorimeter measurements, which need to be corrected in order to obtain the true energy deposited in the calorimeter.
+where $N(E^{\rm j}_{\rm O})$ is the number of observed events in the \emph{j}th bin of energy deposited in the calorimeter ($E^{\rm j}_{\rm O}$) and $P\left(E^{\rm i}_{\rm T} | E^{\rm j}_{\rm O}\right)$ the response matrix derived from MC simulations (see Fig.~S6 of the Supplemental Material).
+The energy of an event is determined from the BGO calorimeter measurements, which needs to be corrected in order to obtain the true energy deposited in the calorimeter.
 For events with deposited energy $\gtrsim$ 4~TeV in a single BGO bar, some readout channels might get saturated.
 For this reason, a method developed using MC simulations is used to correct saturated events~\cite{YUE2020164645}.
 Another correction is applied to account for Birk's quenching in the BGO calorimeter.
 Quenching is more significant for heavy nuclei which produce more secondary particles with high charge and low velocity~\cite{Birks_1951}.
 The BGO quenching is taken into account by including its effect in the MC simulations for ionization energy densities above 10~MeV/mm~\cite{Quenching_BGO}.
-The effect is more important for incident energies around $\sim$80~GeV, where it would result in a $\sim$2\% lower energy reconstruction.
+The effect is more important for incident energies below $\sim$80~GeV, where it would result in a $\sim$2\% lower energy reconstruction.

-\emph{Results} - The flux for each energy bin $\left(\Phi_{\rm i}\right)$ can be written as follows:
+\emph{Results}.
+The flux for each energy bin $\left(\Phi_{\rm i}\right)$ can be written as follows:

-with $N_{\rm i}$ the number of events in the i-th energy bin after the unfolding, $\Delta T$ the total live time, $A_{\rm i}$ the acceptance in the i-th bin, and $\Delta E_{\rm i}$ representing the width of the i-th energy interval.
-Figure~\ref{exp_comparison} shows the p+He flux in the energy range 46~GeV - 316~TeV, multiplied by a power of the energy and compared with other direct (Fig.~\ref{exp_comparison}, left) and indirect (Fig.~\ref{exp_comparison}, right) p+He measurements.
-The 1$\sigma$ statistical uncertainties on DAMPE data are represented by error bars, while the continuous bands indicate the systematic uncertainties associated to the analysis procedure (inner band) and the total systematic uncertainties (outer band), including the one on the hadronic interaction model.
-The results are also reported in Table~\ref{Table:FLUX} of the appendix.
+with $N_{\rm i}$ the number of events in the \emph{i}th energy bin after the unfolding, $\Delta T$ the total live time, $A_{\rm i}$ the acceptance in the \emph{i}th bin, and $\Delta E_{\rm i}$ representing the width of the \emph{i}th energy interval.
+Figure~\ref{exp_comparison} shows the \emph{p}+He flux in the energy range 46~GeV$-$464~TeV, multiplied by a power of the energy and compared with other direct (Fig.~\ref{exp_comparison}, left) and indirect (Fig.~\ref{exp_comparison}, right) \emph{p}+He measurements.
+The 1$\sigma$ statistical uncertainties on DAMPE data are represented by error bars, while the continuous bands indicate the systematic uncertainties associated with the analysis procedure (inner band) and the total systematic uncertainties (outer band), including the one on the hadronic interaction model.
+The results are also reported in Table~S1 of the Supplemental Material.